torihendricks927/torihendricks927/README.md

 ---

 ###  About Me :
-  :woman_technologist: I am a Junior Full Stack Software Engineer for Data Security/Cybersecurity.
+  :woman_technologist: I am a Junior Full Stack Software Engineer Intern for Data Security/Cybersecurity.

 🔭 I’m currently working at Porsche Digital contributiong to frontend and backend for building secure applications.